• Home

 Stress is something that every working professional encounters, even if we don’t know when it’s really happening.
 It can have an effect on our productivity and working relationships.
 On the positive stress can be used as an extra adrenaline rush to help you work more efficiently and effectively.
 However, this is about as good as it gets, there comes a point where stress is no longer good, having a detrimental draining effect on your energy levels and productivity.

-• 234,000 new cases were reported which is a rate of 740 per 100,000 workers.
+• Which is a rate of 2,290 per 100,000 workers.
 This rate has been a fairly steady rate for the past decade.

-• The jobs which have the highest stress level are usually public service industries, with health, teaching, business and media having the highest reported stress cases.
+• The jobs which have the highest stress level are usually public administration and defence; compulsory social security, education, human health and social work activities having the highest reported stress cases.

 Stress usually comes from one of two places.
 Work or home.
 Sometimes it can be difficult to pinpoint exactly where the stress is coming from.
 A stress matrix is also a good formula which Arinite health and safety advisors have formulated.
 It is used as a technique to find out how stressed employees actually are.